sdgamboa/taxPProValidation/README.md

 Output is in [validation_summary.tsv](./validation_summary.tsv)

 ## Version log

+### v1.0.3
+Remove previous attempts at performing ASR, such as using castor for discrete attributes and using data.tree and taxonomy.

 ### v1.0.2
 The validation was run by setting the values accepted as TRUE to 0.8 for